Listen to Baby Archie Stealing the Show on Meghan Markle and Prince Harry’s New Podcast

 Harry laughed and went, “Boom,” presumably giving his son a high five.
 (It recalled when Harry said the same after the queen gently scoffed “Oh really, please” to the Obama's jokey trash-talking pre-the 2016 Invictus Games.)

-Whether one thought their debut podcast was the purest drivel or the finest verbal alchemy, it would take a hard heart not to raise your cozy beverage and crack a smile to the simple moment of joy that Archie provided.
+Whether one thought the Sussexes’ debut podcast was the purest drivel or the finest verbal alchemy, it would take a hard heart not to raise your cozy beverage and crack a smile to the simple moment of joy that Archie provided.